-Designing Quality Survey Questions - the book!
+Designing Quality Survey Questions – 2nd edition!

-What's in the book?
+What’s in the 2nd edition?

-Stories From the Field provide even more real-world experiences for the reader collected from practitioners who share lessons learned about survey design.
+• Stories From the Field provide even more real-world experiences for the reader collected from practitioners who share lessons learned about survey design.

-Design Details focus the reader on especially salient topics in the design process.
+• Design Details focus the reader on especially salient topics in the design process.

 • Design Drills exercises that challenge the reader and support application of the information included.